 How COVID-19 vaccines were developed quickly and safely

 Creating the COVID-19 vaccines took a global effort, but the world united to take on the challenge.
-And we didn’t start from scratch — similar research was already well underway for similar diseases.
+And we did not start from scratch — researchers were able to use their knowledge of other coronaviruses and vaccine development.